-3.42 Whether or not these considerations are incorporated into the next set of DfT forecasts, some or all of them could become reality, and would lower demand below current predictions.
+3.43 Whether or not these considerations are incorporated into the next set of DfT forecasts, some or all of them could become reality, and would lower demand below current predictions.

-3.43 The regression analyses of the DfT 2022 forecasts have been undertaken on data for a period before the Covid-19 Pandemic.
+3.44 The regression analyses of the DfT 2022 forecasts and on which the elasticities are based (which are also used by York) have been undertaken on data for a period before the Covid-19 Pandemic.
 During the Pandemic teleconferencing became much more widely practiced.
 When linked with organisations' growing awareness of Climate Change, their own 'green footprint' and also of their cost bases, some diminution of business travel seems likely, at least when in relation to internal company business: flying for internal meetings, training etc has in the past accounted for some 30% of business travel at UK airports.

-3.44 A further factor that might dampen demand for air travel is Brexit, and this only came into force in January 2020, with the transition period extending to the end of that year.
+3.45 A further factor that might dampen demand for air travel is Brexit, and this only came into force in January 2020, with the transition period extending to the end of that year.

-3.45 When these several factors are combined with more recent economic projections which for the UK are likely to be lower than those forecast between July 2020 and March 2022 given the global issues which have emerged in recent times, there is a strong likelihood that future passenger forecasts will be lower than those published in 2022.
+3.46 When these several factors are considered alongside more recent economic projections which for the UK are likely to be lower than those forecast between July 2020 and March 2022 given the global issues which have emerged in recent times, future forecasts are likely to be lower.
+Indeed, passenger forecasts published in March 2023 by the DfT were lower than those it published in 2022, despite still being based on long term GDP assumptions which pre-date the Russian invasion of Ukraine.

-3.46 It has not been possible to construct a complete audit trail of York's work.
+3.47 It has not been possible to construct a complete audit trail of York's work.
 As one illustration of this, Table D.6 (Page 118) gives annual growth rates by passenger segment to 2035.
 Normally, these growth rates would be the result of multiplying an explanatory variable by the appropriate elasticity, for example the growth rate of UK Business Passengers to Rest of Europe is driven by a single variable (UK GDP growth), with an assumed GDP growth of 1.7% in 2026 (Table D.3) and an elasticity of 1.1 (Table D.2), the growth rate should be 1.87% (=1.7 x 1.1), but Table D.6 gives a rate of 1.3%.
 York has indicated that this is a consequence of the use of a Monte Carlo simulation.

-3.47 York forecasts that passenger demand in the Development Case would reach 9 mppa in 2031.
-If this throughput were achieved it would result in LCY increasing further its share of the London air passenger market to 4.2% in 2031.
-This is based on the London airports themselves taking a 40% share of the total UK market as forecast in the DfT's High Ambition scenario.
+3.48 York forecasts that passenger demand in the Development Case would reach 9 mppa in 2031.
+If this throughput were achieved it would result in LCY increasing further its share of the London air passenger market to 4.4% in 2031.
+This is based on the London airports themselves taking a 40% share of the total UK market as forecast in the DfT's March 2023 forecasts.